Mquinn960/streaming-data-pipeline/README.md

 - Consider moving to K8s for production-grade scaling
   - Consider building distroless containers
   - Consider using Terraform to run up the stack so this can be moved to the cloud easily
+- Consider caching product-inventory "term" lists in ElasticSearch or similar to smooth the querying of these